 We have all seen competitive swimmers swim with such ease and smoothness.
 The way their arms move over the water looks like it does not cost them any energy at all.
+The arm recovery is when swimmers take a tiny break from swimming after each pull-through.
 So how do they do it?
+Let's answer 5 burning questions about the arm recovery.

-When your hand exits the water at your hips, until your fingertips hit the water again in front of your shoulder, is what we call the arm recovery.
-The recovery is an important part of the stroke to master, as it influences your body position, arm tension and hand entry.
+When your hand exits the water at your hips, until your fingertips hit the water again in front of your shoulder, is what we call the 'arm recovery'.
+The arm recovery is an important part of the stroke to master, as it influences your body position, arm tension and hand entry.
 It helps you swim a smooth freestyle.
 And, a technically correct recovery will help prevent shoulder injuries.

 What makes a good recovery?